Learn things like how to find the perfect influencers for your business, how to execute an influencer marketing campaign, and other top strategies.

 If your goal is sales or subscribers, then you should make a special landing page.
 Make a promotion, offer a discount, do something that will make it easier for the influencer’s audience to buy your product.

-Speaking about the audience, you need to be very clear on your target customer.
+Speaking about the audience, you need to be very clear about your target customer.

 In the next step, describe your target audience.